 INDEPENDENT STUDY~ Prerequisites.
 Permission and Sophomore standing.

 NATURE INTERPRETATION:SM~ This course deals with making observations about the natural world around us and developing and communicating resultant explanations of its structure, composition, and dynamics based on available scientific information.
-Specifically, exploration of regional geological history, the structural features it produced, regional climates, and past and present ecosystems are studied through relevent field trips to areas of interest.
+Specifically, exploration of regional geological history, the structural features it produced, regional climates, and past and present ecosystems are studied through relevant field trips to areas of interest.
 Field trip locations include Lake Erie, local rivers, forests, bogs, rock outcrops, marshes, and many areas of the Hiram College Field Station.
 Additionally, various nature education facilities and organizations will be visited to study how the public is informed and how natural resources are managed at each site.
 Each student will be required to develop her or his own nature education presentation.
-This course fulfills the Experimental Scientific Methods requirement.
 This course is also offered in a revised format for 3 credit hours as EVST 28500.

 Core: Experimental Scientific Method

 ENVIRONMENTAL SOCIOLOGY:CA~ While humans are distinct in their capacity to create culture, they remain always a part of, and dependent on, nature.
 This course is an examination of the ongoing dialogue between human social processes and the biophysical environment within which they take place.
 Readings will highlight the ways in which social structures and the individual behaviors that reflect them both shape and are shaped by the environment.
 We will study “environmental problems” through a sociological lens, focusing on the cultural, economic, political, and other social systems and processes that give rise to them.
 In particular, we will examine the ways in which these systems and processes organize patterns of everyday life and consider strategies for re-organizing those patterns in the effort to respond to and mitigate socio-ecological problems.
 Some sections of this course may be considered service learning (SL).
-This course fulfills the Social and Cultural Analysis requirement.
-This course is also offered as Sociology 30300 Prerequisite: INTD (225 or 22500) or SOAN (155 or 15500)
+This course is also offered as SOCI 30300.

 Core: Social/Cultural Analysis Meth